-In this article we will see how Windows 10/8/7 treat Prefetch and SuperFetch on Solid State Drives.
+In this article, we will see how Windows 10/8/7 treats Prefetch and SuperFetch on Solid-State Drives.
 Yesterday we saw how Windows treats Defragmentation on Solid State Drives.
-Before we start, let me make it clear that it t is not a good idea to disable SuperFetch or Prefetch when using traditional Hard Disk Drives – but for Solid State Drives, it is different!
+Before we start, let me make it clear that it t is not a good idea to disable SuperFetch (Now called SysMain) or Prefetch as it may degrade system performance.
+Leaving these services to their default settings is best.

-The SysMain service is the one which is related to Superfetch.
+The SysMain service is the one that is related to Superfetch.
 Its job is to maintain and improve system performance over time.
 It is found in the System32 folder.
+The Services is the same, but the Display name for it has been changed in Windows 10 from Superfetch to SysMain.

 Should one for some reason need to manually disable them, this is how one can disable SuperFetch.
 Run services.msc to open the Services Manager.
-Scroll down to Superfetch service, which is responsible for maintaining and improving the system performance over time.
+Scroll down to SysMain (Superfetch) service, which is responsible for maintaining and improving the system performance over time.

-Double-click on it to open it Properties box.
+Double-click on it to open its Properties box.
 Click on Stop to stop the process.
 Make the startup type Disabled and click on Apply.

 You will have to restart your computer for the system changes to take effect.